awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   An updated `TableInput` object to define the metadata table in the catalog\.
 + `SkipArchive` – Boolean\.

   By default, `UpdateTable` always creates an archived version of the table before updating it\.
-If `skipArchive` is set to true, however, `UpdateTable` does not create the archived version\.
+However, if `skipArchive` is set to true, `UpdateTable` does not create the archived version\.

 **Response**
 + *No Response parameters\.*